‘Days Of Our Lives’ Spoilers: Nicole and Brady’s Plan To Get Rid Of Sex Addict Scooter And Hilary

 Will The True Motives of Scooter and Hilary be Revealed?

 Here’s what we do know.
-Nicole has considered killing Scooter, but since Hilary is a cop that might not be the best solution as she will probably leave no stone unturned to discover who her husband’s murder is.
+Nicole has considered killing Scooter, but since Hilary is a cop, that might not be the best solution as she will probably leave no stone unturned to discover who murdered her husband.
 However, we also know that both Jennifer Landon and Robb Derringer leave Days of Our Lives next week, meaning that this storyline is coming to a close.

 Scooter is also getting impatient with Nicole stalling on giving in to his demands.
 He wants to make those hot fantasies come true as soon as possible.
 However, Scooter isn’t the only one who is fed up.
-Nicole is a dangerous woman when threatened, hence her trip to the gun store.
+Nicole is a dangerous woman when threatened, hence, her trip to the gun store.

 Days of Our Lives behind-the-scenes photos reveal Hilary in a titillating outfit which begs the question about Hilary’s real role in this fiasco.
 Is Hilary in on Scooter’s devious blackmail threats?
 Are they doing this for secret thrills?
 Is Hilary manipulating Nicole by constantly telling her a sob story hoping that Nicole will take action against Scooter?